How To Get Sweat Stains Out Of Hats (5 EASY Methods)

 For any heavily stained hats or fragile materials, spot treatment is your go-to method.
 For example, we'd recommend this method for removing sweat stains from a leather hat.
 We wouldn't recommend this method for felt hats.
 Here's how it's done:

 1. Firstly, check how bad the stain is.
 If it's going to be difficult to remove, it's best to pre-treat the stained areas using a mild stain cleaner.
-One thing you must take care of is not to expose your hat to chlorine or any other bleaching agent.
+One thing you must take care not to do is expose your hat to chlorine or any other bleaching agent.

-2. Take some mild and bleach-free detergent (or even your shampoo) in a container and mix it up well with cold water.
+2. Take some mild, bleach-free detergent (or even your shampoo) in a container and mix it well with cold water.
 This will be your cleaning solution.

-3. Next, you need to take a clean cloth and dip it in the cleaning solution.
+3. Next, take a clean cloth and dip it in the cleaning solution.
 Carefully rub the cloth on the stained hat until the marks start to lift.
 You can clean any other marks and the sweatband of your hat using the rest of the solution.

 4. If you want to pick an alternative for the cleaning solution, we'd suggest white vinegar - it's an excellent stain remover.
-Like the above steps, you can take around 1 tbsp of white vinegar and use a clean cloth to dab at each stain.
+Following the steps above, take about 1 tbsp of white vinegar and use a clean cloth to dab each stain.
 Gently scrub until the stains are all gone.
 We've got more tips for using white vinegar for cleaning, so read next.

 5. Once you're done removing sweat marks, you need to remove the excess soap solution.
 Take another cloth, dip it in cool water and then wipe it over the hat.

-6. If you have a cotton hat, you can keep it under a slow stream of water to rinse off the soap solution.
+6. If you have a cotton hat, you can rinse it under a slow stream of water to remove the soap solution.
 However, if your hat is made of leather, it's best to use a moist sponge or cloth.

 7. Finally, leave your hat to dry.